kolach/transactions/README.md

   ]
 }
 ```

-The returned JSON object has 2 fields:
+The returned JSON object contains two fields:

-* items - array  of transactions
+items - an array of transactions.
-* cursor - string, if returned, represents a cursor for the next page.
-See bellow.
+cursor - a string that, if returned, represents a cursor for the next page.
+See below for details.

-The list request supports following optional query parameters (as url query parameters):
+The list request supports the following optional query parameters (as URL query parameters):

-* origin: string
+origin: string
-* operation_type: string
+operation_type: string
-* limit: number (to limit maximum number of returned records)
+limit: number (to limit the maximum number of returned records)
-* after: string (cursor pagination parameter to supply to get next page)
+after: string (a cursor pagination parameter to supply in order to get the next page)

-Use `cursor` attribute of returned object to get the next page of data.
+Use the cursor attribute from the returned object to access the next page of data.

-Let's make a sample query to get john's credit transactions:
+Now, let's make a sample query to retrieve credit transactions for `john`:

 ```bash
 curl -s "$TRANSACTIONS_API/john/2024?operation_type=credit" | jq